Aberdeen and Rockfish Railroad: History

-On November 14, 1909, another branch from Raeford to Wagram was opened.
-In 1912, the company abandoned the Endon branch and used the rails to construct an extension from Fenix to Fayetteville which opened on December 23 that year.
+On November 14, 1909, another branch opened from Raeford to Wagram.
+In 1912, the company abandoned the Endon branch.
+It used the rails to construct an extension from Fenix to Fayetteville, which opened on December 23 that year.
 At the same time the line to Hope Mills was abandoned, as it became unnecessary with the new link to the main line of the Atlantic Coast Line Railroad in Fayetteville.
-Over the years the railroad's traffic has shifted from lumber to agriculture products.
-The AR is still owned by the Blue family and operates freight trains from Aberdeen to Fayetteville.
+Over the years, the railroad's traffic has shifted from lumber to agriculture products.
+The Blue family still owns the AR and operates freight trains from Aberdeen to Fayetteville.
 The Wagram branch was sold to the Laurinburg and Southern Railroad in 1921.
 Passenger service ended in 1949.